lukkas-lukkas/health-monitor/README.md

 make setup
 make migrate
 ```
-🚩 **Tip:** If you see an error when try to run the migrations, just wait a second and try again, take container need this time.
+🚩 **Tip:** If you see an error when trying to run the migrations, wait a second and try again; the container needs some time to be run.

 ## Usage

-First of all, you need now that **AI is disabled** by default.
-And with this you can use the simulator to have some fun
+First, you must know that **AI is disabled** by default.
+And with this, you can use the simulator to have some fun
-seeing a job sending a lot of data and consuming it on background.
+seeing a job sending a lot of data and consuming it in the background.

 ### Enable AI

-We use OpenAI API, so to enable it you must have an api-key provided by OpenAI.
+We use OpenAI API, so you must have a key provided by OpenAI to enable it.

 Then set the environment variables `ENABLE_AI=true` and `OPENAI_API_TOKEN=(your-api-key)`

-After that restart the containers running:
+After that, restart the containers running:
 ``` shell
 docker-compose down
 docker-compose up -d